Winter Break Alumni Shadow Program

 Expectations for behavior

-Committing to participate in the Alumni/ae Shadow Program must be taken seriously.
-Once you return your Preferences Form to the Department of Career Development indicating the alumni/ae that you would like to shadow, you have made a commitment that will impact that alum's own schedule for the week of January 13-17, 2014.
-At that point, you cannot simply decide that you no longer wish to participate and not show up or fail to communicate your change of plans in some way.
-If an emergency occurs and you absolutely cannot follow through, you must contact your alumni/ae host prior to your scheduled shadowing date and let them know.
-You are expected to behave courteously and professionally if you choose to participate in this program.
+Committing to participate in the Alumni Shadow Program must be taken seriously.
+Once you return your Preferences Form to the Department of Career Development indicating the alumni that you would like to shadow, you have made a commitment that will impact that alum's own schedule for the week of January 12-16, 2015.
+If an emergency occurs and you absolutely cannot follow through, you must contact your alumni host at least several days prior to your scheduled shadowing date to apologize and let them know.
+You are expected to behave courteously and professionally if you choose to participate, which includes preparing ahead of time by researching the alum, their employer, and their field.

 Prior to shadowing:

-- Send an e-mail to your host in early to mid-December to arrange a mutually convenient day between Jan.
-13 and Jan.
-17, 2014 for your shadowing experience.
-Take care to be professional in your correspondence.
+- Send an e-mail to your host upon notification that you have been matched to arrange a mutually convenient day between Jan.
+12-16, 2015 for your shadowing experience.
+Be professional and grateful in your correspondence.

 - Get directions from your shadow host and make sure you know where you are going.